 1hr Group Circuits:

-Group circuits range between 2-5 people and are supervised by an AEP.
-Individual programs are prescribed for all clients and include resistance, cardiovascular and balance exercises.
+Group circuits range between 2-5 people and are supervised by our expert AEP.
+Individual programs are prescribed for all clients and include a mixture of resistance, cardiovascular and balance exercises.
 Your initial exercise measures are reviewed after 6-12 weeks for progress.
 This service is excellent for exercise maintenance and long term goals.

 Pilates classes are designed to improve strength and stability with an emphasis on core and pelvic floor conditioning.
-Classes are capped at 5 participants and include Pilates single pedal chair, reformer and mat work.
-Exercises and resistance are modified according to your experience and level of fitness.
+Classes are limited to 5 participants and include Pilates Wunderchair, reformer and mat work.
+Exercises and resistances are modified according to your experience and level of fitness.

 Due to current technical issues with our online booking system, for all enquiries and bookings, please call our friendly reception staff on (07) 3398 9556.